AlexHoorn/VU-KR2021-SAT/README.md

 ```
 The resulting answer will be stored in `PATH_TO_DIMACS_FILE_n.out`

 Replace `PATH_TO_DIMACS_FILE` with a string to where the SAT in DIMACS format can be found.
-As an example `sudoku-example.txt` is provided.
+As an example `sudoku-example_NxN.txt` are provided.

 Replace `HEURISTIC` with the heuristic to use (default `random`).
 Supported heuristics are: `['dlcs', 'dlis', 'jw', 'jwtwo', 'mams', 'moms', 'random', 'weighted']`.
 Additionally the heuristic can be suffixed with either `_pos` or `_neg` to force a `True` or `False` assignment respectively.
 So then the heuristic given becomes e.g. `random_neg`.